-Eating a low-sodium diet is a priority for heart failure patients.
-Failure to manage the sodium in your diet may lead to severe symptoms, increased need for hospital stays, and a quicker progression of your disease.
+Eating a low sodium diet is a priority for pulmonary hypertension patients.
+Failure to manage the sodium in your diet may lead to severe symptoms, an increased need for hospital stays and a quicker progression of your disease.

 Eating too much sodium may cause the following symptoms: